Study of Early Education & Development

 - Case studies of good practice in centre-based early years settings.

 - A qualitative study about experiences of Early Years Pupil Premium.

 - A qualitative study of early education provision for children with special educational needs and disabilities involving interviews with families and staff at early years settings.

 SEED survey data is available for secondary analysis

-- Data from the first two waves of the SEED survey (when children were two and three years old) is available for secondary analysis from the UK Data Service (click here for wave 1 data, here for wave 2 data, and here for wave 2 data)
+- Data from the first three waves of the SEED survey (when children were two, three and four years old) is available for secondary analysis from the UK Data Service (click here for wave 1 data, here for wave 2 data, and here for wave 3 data)